 Irrespective of what an application does, it must be designed in a way wherein one or more roles are implemented.
 Windows Azure Compute runs multiple instances of each role by using inbuilt load balancing to evenly distribute requests among the roles.
 Please refer Figure 1 to understand the same.

 Windows Azure Compute gives three options for roles to choose from in the current version: Web Roles, VM Roles & Worker Roles.

 Web roles: This role is primarily used to make it easier in creating Web-based applications.
 An instance of a web role has an IIS 7 configured in it.
 This results in ease of creating applications using ASP.NET, WCF or other Web technologies.
 One can also develop applications using non Microsoft technologies like PHP & Java where the .NET framework is not required.

 VM Role: Each instance runs a user given Windows Server 2008 R2 image.
 This role can be used in moving a Windows Server application to Windows Azure while it is moving.

-Worker Role: It is used to run various Windows based codes.
+Worker Role: It is used to run various Windows-based codes.
 Like the Web role, the Worker role does not come with pre-configured IIS, and hence, it cannot be hosted in IIS.
-A developer is free to use .NET framework or other software that runs on windows.
+A dot net programmer is free to use .NET framework or any other software that runs on windows.

 A developer can use Windows Azure portal to submit applications to Windows Azure.
-Developer has to submit configuration information along with the application which explains the platform about the number of instances to run for each role.
-Windows Azure’s fabric controller creates a VM for each instance and runs the code for appropriate role in VM.
+A developer has to submit configuration information along with the application which explains the platform about the number of instances to run for each role.
+Windows Azure’s fabric controller creates a VM for each instance and runs the code for an appropriate role in VM.